NMFS-RADFish/boilerplate/README.md

 Writing this type of unit test ensures that your application remains stable.
 Should another developer come in, and modify the original function with breaking changes, the unit test will fail.
 It is a good idea to write test for edge cases as well.
 You can reference the `utilities.test.js` file for a deeper dive into how to address these types of cases.

-## Pattern 2 Functional unit tests - components and interactions
+## Pattern 2 Functional Unit Tests - components and interactions

 #### Basic Unit Test (component)